AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/service-user-tutorial-develop.md

 In previous versions of Adobe Experience Manager (AEM), the administrative resource resolver was used for back-end processing which required access to the repository.
 Use of the administrative resource resolver is deprecated in AEM 6.3.
 Instead, a system user with specific permissions in the repository is used.

+Learn more about the details of [creating and using service users in AEM](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/developing/advanced/service-users.html).

 This article walks through the creation of a system user and configuring the user mapper properties.

    1. Navigate to [http://localhost:4502/crx/explorer/index.jsp](http://localhost:4502/crx/explorer/index.jsp)